Tana Thai Bistro- Restaurant Review

 Bonjour, Polite to yoke you, I am Julia

 Hey – nice blog, just looking around some blogs, seems a pretty nice platform you are using.
-I’m currently using WordPress for a few of my sites but looking to change one of them over to a platform similar to yours as a trial run.
+I’m currently using Wordpress for a few of my sites but looking to change one of them over to a platform similar to yours as a trial run.
 Anything in particular you would recommend about it?

 Hire someone!
 HA That’s what I ended up having to do..too much content and headache for me..I switched over to wordpress.org (self hosted) and bought my domain name from webit360.com.
 They’re great web-hosters!